 Day 4: Today we retrace our steps to Upington, stopping on the way to look for Eastern Clapper and Pink-billed Larks.
 We may also encounter hundreds of Grey-backed Sparrow-larks whilst overhead we’ll look out for a mighty Lappet-faced Vulture drifting by.From Upington we head westwards and make a stop at Augrabies National Park where the Orange River tumbles into a deep and spectacular gorge before flowing on to form the border with Namibia.
 We’ll have time to admire the falls and look at some of the plentiful birdlife to be found nearby, including Golden-tailed Woodpecker, Acacia Pied Barbet, Pale-winged Starling, African Reed Warbler, White-throated Canary and Southern Masked Weaver.
 This might be the only place we get to see Hammerkop or African Pied Wagtail, and we’ll also be entertained by striking electric blue and orange lizards scurrying over the rocks.
 Later we’ll continue to the remote town of Pofadder.
 Night in Pofadder.

-Day 6: We’ll leave early this morning to travel west to the town of Springbok, gateway to Namaqualand and the world famous wildflower region.
+Day 6: We’ll leave early this morning to travel west to to Namaqualand and the world-famous wildflower region.
 Turning south we drive up into the hills following a maze of dirt tracks that weave through a mosaic of agricultural land and where, if the rains have been good, we should be treated to some spectacular wild flower displays.
 Whether the flowers are there or not, there are still birds to see including Ground Woodpecker, Mountain Wheatear, Bokmakierie, Malachite Sunbird, and Black-headed and Damara Canaries.

 Dragging ourselves away from this botanical extravagance will not be easy but an ornithological one awaits us further south at the thriving fishing port of Lambert’s Bay.
 We’ll arrive in the evening, just in time to sample the delights of an excellent open-air fish restaurant on the beach with the Atlantic waves crashing a few yards away.
 Night at Lambert’s Bay.

 Day 9: We’ll awake to find ourselves surrounded by truly spectacular scenery and to the sound of displaying Cape Clapper Larks.
 We have a full day to explore these hills and the wonderful karoo habitat.
 We begin with a visit to a rocky gorge to look for Cinnamon-breasted Warbler as well as Fairy Flycatcher, Pririt Batis and Layard’s Tit Babbler.
-Moving on we’ll drop down into the karoo, an endless stony plain covered in the most beautiful array of small Euphorbias and succulent scrub.
+Dropping down into the karoo we find ourselves in an endless stony plain covered in the most beautiful array of small Euphorbias and succulent scrub.
 If there has been rain we may find flocks of Black-eared Sparrow-larks displaying while Karoo Korhaan and Burchell’s or Double-banded Coursers could turn up anywhere.
 This is good ‘chat’ country and we’ll have time to compare Karoo and Tractrac Chats as well as searching for Rufous-eared Warbler, Karoo Eremomela, and the localised Namaqua Warbler.
 Night in the Cederberg Mountains.

-Day 10: We have time this morning to look for any species we may have missed yesterday before we drive on to the town of Ceres where we’ll stop in the local park to look for African Black Duck, Olive Woodpecker, and Giant Kingfisher.
-Much of the rest of today is taken up with travelling.
-Our drive once again takes us through some dramatic scenery before we reach the quaint town of Swellendam where we spend the night.
-Night in Swellendam.
+Day 10: We have time this morning to look for any species we may have missed yesterday before setting out for Swellendam.
+The route we take depends on what birds we still need to see in this area, but whichever route we follow we are assured of some fantastic scenery before we reach the quaint town of Swellendam where we spend the night.

 Day 11: Close to the town lies a reserve established to protect that beautifully marked antelope, the Bontebok and we’ll see good numbers of this endangered antelope.
 This reserve comprises of some extensive fynbos and driving along the tracks we should find Stanley’s Bustard, possibly with some males performing their dramatic display.
 Elsewhere there should be more Black Harriers along with Pearl-breasted Swallow, ‘Agulhas’ Cape Clapper Lark, Yellow Bishops, Malachite Sunbirds, and African Stonechats.
 Fiscal Flycatchers are common here and we may encounter a Greater Double-collared Sunbird as we are just on the Western edge of their range here.
 Later we’ll head south, driving through undulating arable fields where we’ll look for Agulhas Long-billed Lark amongst the many Red-capped and Large-billed Larks and where we should find large groups of Blue Cranes.
 We cross the Breede River at the Malgas ferry – the last working ferry in South Africa – and drive down to Potberg, a towering hill which is one of the last strongholds of Cape Vulture and where we should have good views of these magnificent birds circling overhead.
 As the day draws to a close we’ll head west and follow the road into Cape Town, crossing the Overberg Mountains at Sir Lowry’s pass which can give superb views of False Bay, the Cape Flats and Table Mountain.
 Night in Cape Town.